SandeepN97/Blogpost/README.md

 - Create, edit, delete, and view blog posts
 - Comment on blog posts
 - View user profiles
+- Like and unlike posts
+- View top liked posts
+- Bookmark favorite posts
+- View posts filtered by tag
+- Search posts by title or content
+- Obtain JWT tokens via `/auth/login` for stateless authentication
+- Interactive React UI for browsing and liking posts with tag filtering
+- `/post/tag/{tag}` endpoint to filter posts by a specific tag
+- `/post/search?q=keyword` endpoint to search posts
+- `/post/{postId}/comments` endpoint to view or add comments on a post
+- `/user/{userId}/bookmark/{postId}` endpoint to bookmark or remove a post
+- `/user/{userId}/bookmarks` endpoint to list a user's bookmarks

 ## Technologies Used